Every Student Matters Census

 The census survey is intended to be completed online, with the option of printed surveys for parents/guardians that require/prefer this option as a result of Internet access issues.
 Students will complete the survey online during class time.

 Translated versions of the survey are also available in many languages.
 If you require a translated version of the survey, please email: email@example.com

 How will responses be kept confidential and secure?

 The survey is confidential.
 We respect the privacy of our students and families.
 Data will be collected in a secure manner in accordance with applicable privacy legislation and best practices.
 Questionnaires will have unique identification numbers assigned to them.
-Surveys completed online will be housed on school board servers, and will only be accessed by a limited of KPR staff, to analyze the data.
-Reports will never single out a student, and will only be reported in a summarized way, to provide understanding of school communities and their needs.
+Survey information will be stored on internal KPR servers, and will only be accessed by a small number of staff, in order to analyze the data.
+Reports will never single out or identify a student or family, and will only be reported in a summarized way, to provide understanding of school communities’ needs.